ubccr/hpc-toolset-tutorial/README.md

 ## Getting started

 There are two ways to start the multi-container HPC Toolset cluster using docker-compose.
-The first shown here will pull pre-made containers from Docker Hub.  :
+The first shown here will pull pre-made containers from Docker Hub.
+We recommend this if you want to save time on the building process and have a fast internet connection to pull down the images from Docker Hub:

 ```
 $ git clone git@github.com:ubccr/hpc-toolset-tutorial.git